chrisbrasington/chrisbrasington.github.io/morrowind/index.md

 ![](img/etria2.jpeg)

-After the Red Ash stopped falling, Etria walked across the water south of Vivec to Old Ebonheart and down the Thirr river.
+After the Red Ash stopped falling, Etria walked across the water south near `Vivec` to `Old Ebonheart` and down the Thirr river.
+The simple, rural people of this area were in awe of the water-walker and had not yet heard of the strife in `Vvardenfall`, only murmors of old gods.
 A great many plantations existed along the river, providing goods into the heart of Vvardenfell - but it is said that Etria went on a rampage.
-Killing every plantation owner and freeing every slave Argonian and Khajit.
+Killing numerous plantation owners and rich families and freeing every slave Argonian and Khajit.
 With their army, they settled in `Roa Dyr` the city of lights, and controled the ports of `Aimrah` to `Almas Thirr`.

-Being Nerevarine bought them a seat at the table of `Old Ebonheart` in the trade route to `Cyrodiil` - having spared the God Vivec, but ultimately killing them to prove a point of forcing change on the land.
-Upon killing Vivec, Etria is said to have sliced the suspended meteor in half as it crashed between the sea of `Ebonheart` and `Old Ebonheart` - enough of a threat to end slavery for good in the region.
+Word of united tribal nations in `Vvardenfall` spread south from the island.
+Revealed as Nerevarine bought Etria a seat at the table of `Old Ebonheart` in the trade route to `Cyrodiil`.
+At the political table was the god-incarnate Vivec.
+And while having spared the God Vivec previously, Etrai ultimately killed Vivec to prove a point of forcing change on the land.
+Upon killing Vivec, Etria is said to have sliced Vivec city's suspended meteor in half as it crashed between the sea of `Ebonheart` and `Old Ebonheart`.
+This was enough of a threat to end slavery for good in the region.
 It is said that Etria grew bored of stubborn politicians and retired far-far south in the `Black Marshland` of the Argonians they had freed.

 ![](img/etria3.jpeg)